GabrielBLisboa/baires-jobs-test/README.md

-### A simple project testing search methods at https://jobs.bairesdev.com/
+### Testing search methods at https://jobs.bairesdev.com/

 Given that we have two methods to find job offers: